redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ![image](https://user-images.githubusercontent.com/300/95527363-ef9ac800-0989-11eb-9c53-6dc8ab58799c.png)

-Storybook makes it easy to create your components in isolation and actually helps enforce a general best practice when building React applications: components should be self-contained and reusable by just changing the props that are sent in.
+Storybook makes it easy to create and modify your components in isolation and actually helps enforce a general best practice when building React applications: components should be self-contained and reusable by just changing the props that are sent in.